JohnBadri/top-rock-paper-scissors/README.md

 ## Gameplay

 - Players can choose rock, paper, or scissors by clicking buttons.
-- The computer's choice is randomly generated.
+- The computer's is just another player.
+No real AI functionality
 - Scores are updated in real-time, with each round result displayed on the screen.

-## How to Play

-- Open the `index.html` file in a web browser.
-- Click one of the buttons to make a choice.
-- The game will display the outcome and update the score accordingly.

 ## Scoring

 - Win: You score a point.
-- Lose: The computer scores a point.
+- Lose: The 'computer' scores a point.
 - Draw: No points are awarded.

 ## Contributing